 How do you digitise a construction company?
-A practical guide to successful change
+A practical guide to successful transformation

-Everyday life on a construction site today means one thing above all: a high workload with limited resources.
-Schedules are tight, information is missing or scattered.
-Coordination costs valuable time - and yet many processes are still analogue and poorly coordinated.
-At the same time, requirements are constantly increasing: clients expect transparency, documentation must be complete and at the same time there is a lack of personnel and planning security.
-In this area of conflict, it becomes clear that projects can hardly be realised economically and reliably without digital tools.
-But how can digitalisation be successfully introduced - and how can this change be sustainably anchored in the company?
+Day-to-day life on a construction site today means one thing above all else: high pressure with limited resources.
+Schedules are tight, and information is either missing or scattered.
+Coordination takes up valuable time – and yet many processes are still carried out manually and with little coordination.
+Meanwhile, the demands are constantly increasing: Clients expect transparency, documentation must be complete, yet at the same time there is a shortage of staff and planning certainty.
+Against this backdrop, it becomes clear that without digital tools, it is virtually impossible to implement projects economically and reliably.
+But how does one get started with digitalisation – and how can this transformation be sustainably embedded within the company?

 Why technical innovations are indispensable in the construction industry today